ap-atul/Audio-Denoising/README.md

 A simple yet very powerful noise remover and reducer built in python.
 The noise removed by using Wavelet Transform.

+Can reduce noise from multiple format files and multi channels (mono, stereo)

 The code is very robust, can process very large files without consuming huge amount og memory.
 Tested with GB > files.